 These rising costs are hitting closer to home in Florida as well.
 Florida's higher education costs rose by 59.9% in just the last 10 years, ranking as the 8th highest state.

-The table below shows the average one-year costs in 2020 for different types of Florida colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Florida colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver in these increased higher education costs.
 Tuition at a 4-year university in FL rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.

 529 Tax Benefits for Florida Residents

 Florida offers tax benefits and deductions when savings are put into your child's 529 savings plan.

 Unfortunately Florida does not offer any tax benefits for socking away funds in a 529 account for your child.
 Thankfully, FL residents can open an account in any other state that lets them.